-Psy.
-318, Adolescent Development

-Psychological approaches exploring the diversity of adolescent development.
+PSY 318, Adolescent Development Psychological approaches exploring the diversity of adolescent development.
 The course will focus on the intersections of culture, race, class, gender, and sexuality during adolescence.
 Topics include: growing up rural/urban, immigration and schooling, resiliency, love and intimacy, identity in global times.
 The assessment information for this course was not submitted by the instructor.

-Psy.
-322, Educational Psychology

-This course will investigate educational issues through psychological methods and theories.
+PSY 322, Educational Psychology-This course will investigate educational issues through psychological methods and theories.
 Topics emphasized: cognitive, language, social and emotional development, individual variation, motivation, standardized testing, innovative classroom assessment, culture, community, and creating new kinds of learning environments for a multicultural society.
 The assessment information for this course is not yet available.
+This course was deleted from the curriculum.

-Psy.
-335, Environmental Problems and Human Behavior

-This course examines research and theory on the interactions between human behavior and the environment.
+PSY 335, Environmental Problems and Human Behavior This course examines research and theory on the interactions between human behavior and the environment.
 The goal of the course is to examine ways in which the increased understanding of human behavior is a vital part of finding workable solutions to environmental problems.
+Students in PSY 335 will:

-- explore research and theory on the interactions between human behavior and the environment (1, 2); - examine ways in which increased understanding of human behavior may be the key to creating solutions to environmental problems (2, 3, 4, 6, 7, 8); - be encouraged to think critically about the ways in which psychological perspectives may provide insights into creating a sustainable future for the planet and its inhabitants (6, 7, 8, 9, 18, 19, 20, 21); - work in groups to address environmental issues on the Wells campus (8, 9, 18); - enhance communication skills by conducting a presentation or workshop to which appropriate administrators, faculty, and/or students will be invited (13); - enhance critical thinking about the complexity of environmental problems and the psychological underpinnings of environmentally destructive behavior (6, 7); - apply knowledge of the field in a real-world setting (8, 21);

-- work with others to better understand different perspectives and worldviews (15, 16, 17, 20, 21); - develop APA format writing skills (12, 14); and - facilitate and contribute to class discussions (6, 7).
+- explore research and theory on the interactions between human behavior and the environment (1, 2); - examine ways in which increased understanding of human behavior may be the key to creating solutions to environmental problems (2, 3, 4, 6, 7, 8); - be encouraged to think critically about the ways in which psychological perspectives may provide insights into creating a sustainable future for the planet and its inhabitants (6, 7, 8, 9, 18, 19, 20, 21); - work in groups to address environmental issues on the Wells campus (8, 9, 18); - enhance communication skills by conducting a presentation or workshop to which appropriate administrators, faculty, and/or students will be invited (13); - enhance critical thinking about the complexity of environmental problems and the psychological underpinnings of environmentally destructive behavior (6, 7); - apply knowledge of the field in a real-world setting (8, 21); - work with others to better understand different perspectives and worldviews (15, 16, 17, 20, 21); - develop APA format writing skills (12, 14); and facilitate and contribute to class discussions (6, 7).

-Psy.
-338, Psychotherapy

-An examination of the major systems of psychotherapy (psychoanalysis, cognitive, person-centered, behavioral, etc).
+PSY 338, Psychotherapy An examination of the major systems of psychotherapy (psychoanalysis, cognitive, person-centered, behavioral, etc).
 Objectives include: developing a model of therapy, learning basic elements of counseling, working with diverse populations developing and applying knowledge of the ethics code.
+Students in Psy.
+338 will: